DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 For my test case, I based my code on [Fenics](https://fenicsproject.org), an easy-to-use solver (and super convenient since you can use it directly in Python).
 The code is available [here](https://github.com/DonsetPG/fenics-DRL).
 It is supposed to be as clear and re-usable as possible.
 It is based on [Gym](https://gym.openai.com) and [stable-baselines](https://stable-baselines.readthedocs.io).

-I used Gym to build custom environment, always following the same patern :
+I used Gym to build custom environment, always following the same pattern :

 ```python
 class FluidMechanicsEnv_(gym.Env):